 In some instances, a summons may be issued instead of a warrant; this is normally done when the offense in question is trivial.
 If the crime involves contempt of court, disobeying a directive from the tribunal or dishonoring the terms of bail or probation, bench warrants are used to bring such perpetrators to justice.

-Search warrants and subpoenas are among the other legal processes that may be issued through the lifecycle of a trial.
+Search warrants and subpoenas are among the other legal processes that may be issued through a trial’s lifecycle.
 While search orders are released to allow peace officers to enter a privately held office or home, a subpoena is used as an order of appearance.
 Any attempt to obstruct a police officer from performing his duties when he is acting under the authority of a search warrant or disobeying an appearance notice can result in arrest or the issue of an active warrant.

-If you are authorized to conduct a warrant search in the state, you will need to fill the form available at http://rccd.nv.gov/ and send it to the Department of Public Safety at 333 West Nye Lane, Suite 100, Carson City, NV 89706 with a check or money order for $21.
+Suppose you are authorized to conduct a warrant search in the state, you will need to fill out the form available at the Nevada State Police Records, Communications and Compliance Division website and send it to the Department of Public Safety at 333 West Nye Lane, Suite 100, Carson City, NV 89706 with a check or money order for $21.

-To find information on inmates serving time in one of the state incarceration facilities, go to the website of the Department of Corrections at doc.nv.gov.
+To find information on inmates serving time in one of the state incarceration facilities, go to the website of the Department of Corrections here.
 It is also possible to get in touch with the agency through their office at P.O.
 Box 7011, Carson City, Nevada 89702.

-At the time of writing this article, the Department of Public Safety was only entertaining fingerprint based crime record inquiries and applicants who were looking for information on third parties needed a consent form from the subject to access this data.
+At the time of writing this article, the Department of Public Safety was only entertaining fingerprint-based crime record inquiries, and applicants looking for information on third parties needed a consent form from the subject to access this data.